ColumbiaRoad/wp-ssr/README.md

 - `WP_DOMAIN` which points to the root of your WordPress installation
 - `API_KEY` is the same API key that you provided in the plugin settings page
+- `NODE_ENV` to define the Node environment.
+This is used in example to ignore puppeteer HTTPS errors

 One way to run the application is to use the Docker image provided: